donnay/interesting-octopus/src/pages/blog/VaughMariePendelton.md

 Another contraction began ... a grimace crossed Saraha.

-The contractions have intessified and she has progressed into labour.
+The contractions have intensified and she has progressed into labour.
 The consensus between the biomed-Algo of the house's core and the diagnostic AI.
 A message flashed on Jelan's tablet.

 The house recommended a mild tranquilizer to ease the pain of it's owner.
 Jelan reviewed the data, agreed, and flicked away the message in acknowledgement.